 Experts will discuss lead's impact on local fauna, efforts to reduce exposure

-Lead poisoning has been called one of the most preventable environmental health problems.
-Since the 1980s, lead has been eliminated from paint, gasoline and plumbing.
-The toxic metal remains a threat to wildlife however, and next week, experts will convene at the Oregon Zoo to determine how to get the lead out of Northwest animals.
+Lead poisoning has been called one of the most preventable environmental health problems; since the 1980s, lead has been eliminated from paint, gasoline and plumbing.
+The toxic metal remains a threat to wildlife however, and next month, sportsmen, scientists and wildlife professionals will convene at the Oregon Zoo to talk about how to get the lead out of Northwest animals.

-Registration for the "Wildlife and Lead" workshop is $50, which includes refreshments and lunch.
-Students with valid ID may attend for $40.
-For a detailed schedule and information on how to register, click here or call 503-231-6952.
+Registration for the “Hunting with Non-lead Ammunition” workshop is $25, which includes lunch and refreshments.
+Find a detailed schedule and information on how to register here.

 The Wildlife Society is a nonprofit scientific and educational association dedicated to excellence in wildlife stewardship through science and education.
 The zoo’s lead outreach position was made possible by a grant from the Oregon Zoo Foundation with additional support from the U.S. Department of Fish and Wildlife.